Davsan88/guidesAndNotes/aws_practitioner.md

 AWS Direct Connect provides a dedicated network connection from your premises to AWS, offering more consistent network performance and lower latency compared to internet-based connections.

+### Direct Connect Locations

+Direct Connect Locations are specific facilities where AWS Direct Connect is available, enabling customers to establish private connectivity to AWS.